 When you use the broad match type, you can end up paying for results or search terms that are different from the keywords you bid on, resulting in the Iceberg Effect.
 As a result, you can overpay for irrelevant search topic ads and have minimal control over the search terms your ad is displayed for.

-If you want to generate the maximum traffic for your landing page, a broad match is beneficial.
+If you want to generate the maximum traffic for your landing page, a broad match keywords is beneficial.
 However, you can get lost in the vast amounts of irrelevant terms that show up in your search term report, which will be of no use since you want to attract potential customers.

 A broad match generally generates many clicks for your website, but not all of them are from your targeted audience.
 The chances of conversion are significantly less, resulting in high ad costs with less ROI.